 For those new to investing you can visit our prior blog: "How Do I Get Started Investing?"

 I have more questions.
 What do I do next?

 If you'd like to discuss how to utilize a Roth IRA to your benefit you can schedule an introductory call with us using this link:

-Birch Investments is a South Dakota financial advisor.
+Birch Investments is a fee-only financial planner based in South Dakota.
 We serve clients nationwide virtually.